cisco/multilingual-speech-testing/README.md

 ## Speech Intelligibility Assessment

-We provide audio files and support code for the Diagnostic Rhyme Test (DRT) to assess speech intelligibility in several languages.
+We provide [audio files](speech-intelligibility-DRT/) and [support code](survey-setup-tools/survey-generation/DRT) for the Diagnostic Rhyme Test (DRT) to assess speech intelligibility in several languages.

 ## Crowdsourced MUSHRA Testing

-We share helper code to set up crowdsourced MUSHRA tests (forthcoming).
+We share [helper code](survey-setup-tools/survey-generation/MUSHRA/) to set up crowdsourced MUSHRA tests.
 The test design and participant screening follows ITU recommendations and has been adapted to the crowdsourced setting.
 The flexible test setup can be performed with any suitable high-quality clean speech test data.
-The release of this tool will be timed with our paper presentation at INTERSPEECH 2025 in Rotterdam.
+The tool is an implementation of the test approach described in our paper ["Crowdsourcing MUSHRA Tests in the Age of Generative Speech Technologies: A Comparative Analysis of Subjective and Objective Testing Methods"](https://www.isca-archive.org/interspeech_2025/lechler25_interspeech.html) presented at INTERSPEECH 2025 in Rotterdam.

 ## Low-Resource Audio Codec (LRAC) Challenge Test Data